Hereditary Diffuse Gastric Cancer syndrome and the CDH1 gene

-In most lobular breast cancers the CDH1 genes were damaged as the cancer grew (somatic mutations).
-However, a woman who has inherited a CDH1 mutation (a germline mutation) is at very high risk of lobular breast cancer.
-This risk starts to rise at age 30, with a lifetime risk of 30 to 60%.
+A woman who has carries a CDH1 mutation (a germline mutation) is at high risk for lobular breast cancer.
+This risk starts to rise at age 30 and is 30% to 60% over her lifetime.
+The average woman has a 10 to 15% lifetime risk of any breast cancer.

 How is Hereditary Diffuse Gastric Cancer syndrome managed?

 Because the gastric and breast cancers that occur do not form lumps, they can be very difficult to detected and may spread very early.

 Gastrectomy (the removal of the stomach) is recommended at age 20 to prevent diffuse gastric cancer from occurring.
 Although you can live without a stomach, there is usually quite significant weight loss in the first 6 months following gastrectomy.
 That's why gastrectomy is not recommended in children: you need to balance the small risk against the need for growth and development.